-Additional Information: Grade is determined primarily by the number of correctly identified families submitted, with some credit reserved for neatness and curation.
+Additional Information: Grade is determined primarily by the number of correctly identified families

 DEPARTMENT OF BIOLOGICAL SCIENCE FACULTY

 FSU offers undergraduate, graduate, advanced graduate, and professional programs of study; conducts extensive research; and provides service to the public in accord with its statewide mission.
 The University serves as a center for advanced graduate and professional studies while emphasizing research and providing excellence in undergraduate programs.
 In accordance with this mission, faculty members have been selected for their commitment to excellence in teaching, their ability in research and creative activity, and their interest in public service.
 Faculty in the Department of Biological Science seek to provide students excellent scholarship and training in the diverse field of biological sciences, while continuing to build and expand an already strong, and internationally recognized, program of research.
 Faculty in this department are recognized nationally as well as at FSU for their commitment to teaching, research, and service.